Kyomp/Kyomp/README.md

 - 👀 I’m interested in ML
 - 🌱 I’m currently learning OOP
 - I'm still learning so most of the things that are here is for my sake in school
+- BTW All of the C++ code is primarily used for C